stigvoss/stigvoss.github.io/_posts/2023-11-03-improving-bambu-studio-update-script.md

 categories: fedora bambu-studio
 ---

+**UPDATE**: Bambu Studio has now been released as a [Flatpak](https://flathub.org/apps/com.bambulab.BambuStudio) and if you run an operating system supporting Flatpak, I would highly suggest using that instead.
+Huge thanks to [hadess](https://github.com/hadess) and may I suggest [thanking him through his wishlist](https://github.com/flathub/com.bambulab.BambuStudio#saying-thanks).

 Earlier, I wrote about [updating Bambu Studio on Fedora Linux](https://stigvoss.dk/2023/10/30/updating-bambu-studio-fedora/).
 I have since then made a few improvements, such as checking if a newer version exists.